MS Accountants

 01

-You speak with the principal.
+You speak with the director.

 Not an account manager, and not a rotating cast.
 From the first conversation, you deal with Dr Sridaran.